webreinvent/vaahflutter/README.md

 ### → Base widgets
 `vaahextendflutter/base` folder contains all the base classes/ widgets.

-BaseStateless and BaseStateful are used when dev wants to init/ add dependencies in many screens and don't want to write same logic in every file, so they write the logic in base files only. eg. internet connectivity checker, dynamic size dependency, etc.
+BaseStateless and BaseStateful are used when dev wants to init/ add dependencies in many screens and don't want to write same logic in every file, so they write the logic in base files only. e.g. internet connectivity checker, dynamic size dependency, etc.

-so base class implements those logics and other classes can extend the base classes.
+So base class implements those logics and other classes can extend the base classes.

 ### → Helpers
 Most common constants and styles used in whole app.